-If you are looking for a way to expand your brand and diversify your marketing strategy, direct mail marketing is something you should seriously consider.
-Though the advent of platforms like email and social media has caused the claim that direct mail marketing is a thing of the past, mailed advertisements can still be a versatile and powerful way to expand your business.
+If you’re looking for a way to generate more sales leads and diversify your marketing strategy, direct mail marketing should be a serious consideration.
+Although digital marketing initiatives like pay-per-click strategies and social media marketing campaigns have stolen the spotlight, direct mail marketing isn’t a thing of the past.
+It’s still a versatile and powerful way to expand your business.

 Editor’s note: Looking for a direct mail marketing service?
 For help finding the right solution for your business, fill out the below questionnaire to have our vendor partners contact you with free information.

 What are the benefits of postcards in direct mail marketing?

 Eye-catching, personalized and straightforward postcards are an effective direct mail marketing solution.
 They should include an emphatic call to action (CTA).
 A CTA is a direct prompt for the response you want from your audience in a mailing campaign ― the ultimate purpose behind your postcard marketing campaign.
 For instance, a CTA might ask the customer to sign up for a subscription at a discounted rate, visit your website to check out the latest sales, subscribe to your blog or call a number for a free quote.